Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

 Choosing the wrong partners

-Whilst joining forces with the right partners can strengthen your case for securing a property development loan, choosing the wrong ones can do more harm than good.
+Whilst joining forces with the right partners can strengthen a case for securing a property development loan, choosing the wrong ones can often harm the chances.

-When you do bring in others, make sure you discuss Personal Guarantees (PG) early on.
+When bringing in others, developers must discuss Personal Guarantees (PG) early on.
 If a partner doesn’t stand behind the PG it’s not necessarily game over, it just means that despite their experience, their value should be weighted slightly lower than another partner willing to commit to a PG.

 Falling short on due diligence

 Navigating the fragmented development finance market of non-bank lenders inevitably brings increased risk, alongside greater opportunity.
 Whilst many of these lenders are credible and bring a different dynamic to the market, unfortunately some are less trustworthy.
 If a lender is offering far cheaper rates or more leverage than anyone else, question why, as they’re probably taking undue risk.